European Defence Fund: Synopsis

+A subset of the EDF is the EU Defence Innovation Scheme (EUDIS), which aims to lower entry barriers into the defence market for SME solutions with potential defence applications through showcase challenges, including pan-European thematic hackathons and other challenges organised by the European Commission to award prizes and scout prospective “unicorn” SMEs and also serves as a business accelerator through multiple funding and empowerment schemes.

 Eligible projects

 Development of equipment and technology

 Through two precursors to the Fund, the Commission took further steps to make defense cooperation a reality.
 In 2019 the Commission kick-started the first EU-funded joint defense related industrial projects through the European Defense Industrial Development Program.
 The first program agreed with the Member States provided €500 million in co-financing for the joint development of defense capabilities during 2019–2020.
 These cover priority areas in all domains such as air, land, sea, cyber and space: